deeplyfriedchicken/Jared-PC/README.md

 ### Wi-Fi / Bluetooth
 * ~~I replaced the stock Asrock Wi-Fi / BT card with a BCM94350ZAE WiFi / Bluetooth Chip. (create an issue if you'd like more documentation on this process)~~
-* [Moving to this card](https://www.ebay.com/itm/252319175707?ul_noapp=true) - will update after testing and installing
+* [Moved to this card](https://www.ebay.com/itm/252319175707) - I've tested 5ghz and BT on both MacOS and Windows and each works without a problem as of **6/07/2019**

 <a name="motivation"></a>